jmhuie/Salamander_Climbing_Kine/README.md

 # Salamander Climbing Kinematics

 ### About
 This repository contains the data and scripts for Huie, JM and Kawano, SM.
-(In press; 2026).
-Limb kinematics and morphology improve salamander climbing performance. <i> The Journal of Experimental Biology </i>.
+(Accepted; 2026).
+Limb kinematics and morphology improve salamander climbing performance. <i> The Journal of Experimental Biology</i>.

 ### Content
 - .../CameraCalibs/